alextousss/site/posts/2021-04-28_How-I-built-an-ultrasonic-3d-scanner.md

 $`Signal  \mapsto  Bandpass\,filter \mapsto Hilbert\;Transform  \mapsto  S(t) = t*S(t) \mapsto Thresholding`$

-Afterward, all points above a threshold are written as echos and are saved to a file.
+Afterward, all points above a threshold are written as echoes and are saved to a file.
 After launching gnuplot, I got my first 3D Images
 ![beam qui marche](../images/TIPE/lamachinedudessus.jpeg)
 *Here, the receiver is on top at the left*